eesaeedkarimi/Object-Detection-Tutorial/README.md

 + **Evaluation Scenarios**
 Every dataset should has a well defined evaluation scenario so that a researcher can compare the performance of different models or a model before and after fine tuning.
-In the next section evaluation metrics and available tools for evaluations will be explored.
+In the next sections evaluation metrics and available tools for evaluations will be explored.

 ## Evaluation Metrics
-mAP
-Precision
-Recall
-IoU
+In this section
+mAP,
+Precision,
+Recall,
+IoU,
-Precision Recall curve
+Precision Recall curve, and
 Mean over classes
+will be described.
 ## Available Models
+In this section
+some available methods like
-yolov3
+yolov3 and efficientNet
+will be described.
 ## Evaluation of the Results
+In this section
-main results
+main results of a model,
-coco api
+coco api,
-custom dataset
+custom dataset,
-limit classes
+how to limit classes,
-limit classes and evaluate
-we are going to fine tune and evaluate again
+evaluation of limited classes, will be described.
 ## Train the network and analyze errors
+In this section, we are going to fine tune and evaluate the model again.